Convert anything, at global scale.

 Why convert MOD to MTS?

-Convert to MTS when preserving AVCHD camera originals, maintaining ingestion compatibility, or exchanging footage in a camera-native format.
+Choose MTS as target when preserving AVCHD camera originals, maintaining ingestion compatibility, or exchanging footage in a camera-native format.

 What changes when converting MOD to MTS?